 Dear Kantara Initiative Work Group Chairs,

-This Wiki page initiates a Leadership Council eBallot to reduce the duration of the Public Review and IPR Review period for minor material (non risk inducing) and non-material editorial changes to SAML V2.0 Implementation Profile for Federation Interoperability.
+This Wiki page initiates a Leadership Council eBallot to reduce the duration of the Public Review period for minor material (non risk inducing) and non-material editorial changes to IAWG Approved Recommendations.

-Justification for classifying these changes as being ‘minor’ (non-breaking):
+Justification for classifying these changes as being ‘minor’:

-The FIWG therefore recommends release of this SAML V2.0 Implementation Profile for Federation Interoperability V1.1 at the earliest opportunity on the basis that the revisions per se are minor in nature and do not break any known implementations.
+The IAWG therefore recommends release of these SAC revisions at the earliest opportunity on the basis that the revisions per se are minor in nature and do not encumber CSPs any more (and probably less) than do the existing criteria.

 Please cast your vote below.
 IMPORTANT: in order to record your vote you need to log in into Confluence.